 Mālik, al-Muwaṭṭaʾ, Chapter on Good Character (Ch 47), Hadith number 1733.

-Imam Mālik put this version below the other one from Suhayl to tell us that the version from Suhayl, which says, ‘The Gates of Heaven are opened,’ is more correct than this version.
-Imam Muslim did the exact same thing in his Chapter on Goodness to Others and Etiquette (al-Birr wa-l-Ṣila wa-l-Ādāb).
+Imam Mālik may have put this version below the other one from Suhayl to tell us that the version from Suhayl, which says, ‘The Gates of Heaven are opened,’ is more correct than this version.
+That is what Imam Muslim did in his Chapter on Goodness to Others and Etiquette (al-Birr wa-l-Ṣila wa-l-Ādāb).
 It is well known that Imam Muslim always puts the most correct version of a hadith on top, and then supplements it with weaker versions of the same hadith to show the variations in wording and to teach us which are more authentic than others.
 The editors of my copy of Ṣaḥīḥ Muslim (Dār al-Minhāj) knew this, which is why they did not give a separate number for this narration of Muslim ibn Abī Maryam, because they recognised that it is the same exact hadith as the one that comes via Suhayl but worded differently.
 They put both versions under the same hadith number.
 In fact, it appears that Muslim ibn Abī Maryam used to narrate this hadith by meaning, not by wording, and would sometimes change the wording, because another of his students, Abu Bakr ibn Abī Sabra, narrated from him thus:

 ‘Fast on Mondays and Thursdays for they are days in which actions are raised, and God forgives all of his Muslim servants who do not associate partners with Him, except a person who has rancour in his heart toward his brother.
 It will be said, ‘Wait until these two make up, wait until these two make up.’